8.7. Python’s turtle vs C-Turtle

 turtle.pencolor({"random"});

 Unlike in Python, the write method does not allow you to specify a font nor size.
-This is due to the complex handling and of Fonts by operating systems that is far more cumbersome to manage in C++.
+In contrast to Python, C++ finds it much more challenging to handle fonts because operating systems deal with them in a complex way.
 Furthermore, there is no “world” screen mode like there is in Python.
 Normally, this would allow you to specify the “bounds” of your canvas (e.g, specify minimum and maximum coordinates for your canvas).

 Default shapes are also different and somewhat limited in comparison.
 Python offers six shapes by default, being “arrow”, “circle”, “turtle”, “square”, “triangle”, and “classic”.
 C-Turtle, on the other hand, offers four shapes by default: “arrow”, “triangle”, “indented triangle”, and “square”.